Webull review summary

 We received relevant and fast answers to our messages under the 'Feedback' section on the trading platform.
 We liked that this customer support channel is available even on the weekends.

-We received answers within two business days on email and they were relevant.
+We received answers within the day on email and they were relevant.
 We also liked that there is a really detailed FAQ under the 'Help' section.

 Phone support is really hard to reach, but the answers they gave were relevant.
 When calling Webull, you have to select a topic.
 We had to wait more than 5 minutes until the representative was connected, but the guidance and answers we eventually got were helpful.